A Wide-Angle Look at Resume Of A Video Editor

 Identifying Your Goals

-Before diving in to Resume Of A Video Editor, be sure to outline your objectives:
+Before diving in to Resume Of A Video Editor, be sure to pin down your purpose:

 - Audience: Who is benefiting from your content—clients?